nodejs/node/doc/contributing/collaborator-guide.md

 [welcoming](#welcoming-first-time-contributors).
 Also, verify that their git settings are to their liking.

+If the pull request contains several commits, it can be landed with squashing into one commit or rebasing all the commits.
+Generally, a collaborator should land the pull request with squashing.
+If the pull request has more than one self-contained subsystem commits, a collaborator may land it with rebasing.

 All commits should be self-contained, meaning every commit should pass all tests.
 This makes it much easier when bisecting to find a breaking change.